teambcon/BCON-Backend/README.md

 ### Starting the Server

 The server can be started simply by executing `node server.js` from a console.
+To start a development configuration, run `npm start`, which will start the server locally on port 3000.
 Confirmation messages will appear on screen indicating that the server has started and that the database connection was successful.
 Any errors will have their stack traces outputted to the console.

 #### Environment Variables